 But, rather than asking our writers to create stand-alone stories, we have advised our plot writers to create a series of ten (10) book plots that you can use to create an outstanding story that you can develop into a compelling book series.

-Each fiction plot series is created in the following format:
+Each fiction plot includes between 2,500 and 3,500 words, created in the following format:

 - OVERVIEW: This is the essence of your story and sums up what it is about in two sentences or less.

 - SHORT SUMMARY: This section describes in greater detail the basic storyline.

 - CHARACTER LIST: A list of the main characters (protagonist, antagonist, etc.).